KEY ISSUES

 adequate opportunity to raise concerns about how the charity is governed.

-Changes made to BCC's governing documents by the Directors has confined its membership to the
+Changes made to BCC's governing documents by the Directors has confined charity membership to the

-Directors alone, giving them sole governance and removing key accountability mechanisms.
+Directors alone and given themselves lifetime directorships removing key accountability mechanisms.

 Unjust Treatment of Community Members